Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A camping and hiking paradise with over 250 waterfalls.

-Popular things to do in Pisgah National Forest include driving through the Blue Ridge Parkway, hiking, mountain biking, camping, and picnicking.
+Popular things to do include driving through the Blue Ridge Parkway, hiking, mountain biking, camping, and picnicking.
 There are also tons of cool attractions like Sliding Rock, Cradle of Forestry, Looking Glass Falls, and Looking Glass Rock.

 👉 Pro Tip: In the winter, some of the roads close on the Blue Ridge Parkway and you can actually walk these closed-off areas!